We are excited to chat!

 We’ll walk you through the steps of planning an auction that your members will never forget by showing you exactly how to:

-By following these simple guidelines, we guarantee your auction will be a big hit with your members.
+big hit with your members.
 Not only will your fundraising results prove it, but so will your member retention rates!

 Before we jump into the best ways to plan your charity auction, your nonprofit needs to make sure your membership program is performing at its best.
 Learn about the top best practices on this topic with this strategic guide to membership programs by Double the Donation.